Monday, February 27, 2012

 In this post, I'd like not only to review the book--I'd like to also review the author.

 At the same time, though, Vinnie is something of a strange cat.
-As a former Gartner analyst and PwC sourcing executive, his background is in enterprise software and vendor management (his blog title, Deal Architect, gives that away).
+As a former Gartner analyst and PwC sourcing executive, his background is in enterprise software and vendor management (his blog title, Deal Architect

 In Vinnie's view, some organizations that are, historically, buyers of information technology, are now turning into technology providers—as they embed new technology into their products and services.
 Virgin America, 3M, GE, and UPS are examples.
 At the same time, leading technology providers, such as Apple, Google, Amazon, and Facebook are becoming examples of best business practices, such as in their data center operations, retailing units, and supply chains.
 He then presents a framework for understanding what these organizations have in common: their 12 key attributes.